UK Longitudinal Linkage Collaboration (UK LLC)

 Datasets

-The UK LLC is designed as a four-nation interdisciplinary data resource: pooling data from many Longitudinal Population Studies (LPS) and systematically linking to participants health (NHS), administrative (employment, benefits, education) and environmental (physical and built environment) data.
+UK LLC is designed as a four-nation interdisciplinary data resource: pooling data from many Longitudinal Population Studies (LPS) and systematically linking to participants health (NHS), administrative (e.g., education, employment, tax, benefits,) and environmental (physical and built environment) data.

-To date, the UK LLC has collated rich pre-pandemic and pandemic phenotype and ‘omic data from more than 20 UK longitudinal population studies and >250,000 participants, collected over many decades, and linked with NHS health records.
+UK LLC has collated rich pre-pandemic and pandemic phenotype and ‘omic data from more than 20 UK longitudinal population studies and >300,000 participants, collected over many decades, and linked with NHS health records.
 The study data is varied and includes 350+ study-collected data tables.

 UK LLC datasets in the Innovation Gateway